Do Capacity Constraints Constrain Coalitions?: Introduction

 In cost-sharing games, a network is given and each edge is associated with a cost.
 Each one of $n$ agents wishes to construct a path between its source and sink nodes, where the cost of each edge is shared equally between the agents who use it; each agent desires to minimize his individual cost.
 Returning to our motivating example, a large computer network may be used by different countries, which should jointly cover its cost.
 All countries wish to use the network links, but prefer to do so at minimal cost.

 The analysis of these games evolved around the Nash equilibrium (NE) notion --- a profile of strategies in which no agent can benefit from a unilateral deviation.
-In recent years, two interesting variants of these games have been considered, both inspired by real-life scenarios.
+In recent years, two interesting cases of these games have been considered, both inspired by real-life scenarios.
 First, a group of agents may form a {\em coalition} and collaborate for the benefit of all the members in the coalition.
 This scenario is formalized using the notion of a {\em strong equilibrium} (SE) \cite{Aumann}.
 A SE is a strategy profile from which no coalition can deviate in a way that benefits each one of its members.
+Note that we are considering non-cooperative games with non-transferable utilities.
 SE in cost-sharing connection games have been studied in \cite{CostSharingSE}.
-The second variant considers capacity constraints on the network edges \cite{capacitated}.
+The second scenario considers capacity constraints on the network edges \cite{capacitated}.
 Here, each edge is associated with some capacity that limits the number of agents who can use it.
-Both variants can naturally occur in our motivating example.
+Both scenarios can naturally occur in our motivating example.
 Indeed, countries may collaborate to improve their standing, and capacity constraints may arise due to bandwidth limits.

-While each of these variants has been previously studied alone, the combination of the two has not been previously considered.
+While each of these settings has been previously studied alone, the combination of the two has not been previously considered.
 This is the focus of the present paper.
 Our main focus is on symmetric games, where all agents share the same source and sink nodes.
-Interestingly, the combination of coalitions and capacities gives rise to new phenomena that do not occur in any of the previous variants.
+Interestingly, the combination of coalitions and capacities gives rise to new phenomena that do not occur in any of the previous scenarios.